SAML-Toolkits/python3-saml/README.md

  4. We are logged in the app and the user attributes are showed.
 At this point, we can test the single log out functionality.

- The single log out funcionality could be tested by 2 ways.
+ The single log out functionality could be tested by 2 ways.

     5.1 SLO Initiated by SP.
 Click on the "logout" link at the SP, after that a Logout Request is sent to the IdP, the session at the IdP is closed and replies through the client to the SP with a Logout Response (sent to the Single Logout Service endpoint).
 The SLS endpoint /?sls of the SP process the Logout Response and if is valid, close the user session of the local app.
 Notice that the SLO Workflow starts and ends at the SP.